Skip to main content

 Growing Up with Spina Bifida

-My name is Brendan Downes, and I’m a 33-year-old adult with spina bifida living in Texas with my wife and my 9-month-old daughter.
+My name is Brendan, and I’m a 33-year-old adult with spina bifida living in Texas with my wife and 9-month-old daughter.
 I have the unique privilege of working as a Patient Advocate for 180 Medical.
 Part of my job involves supporting and helping out kids with spina bifida and their families and caregivers.
 I know firsthand what it can be like for others growing up with spina bifida, and I’d like to provide a sense of what it was like for me.

 My Childhood with Spina Bifida

 I was raised in the ice and snow of Minnesota as the oldest of three children.
-Early on, my parents made it very clear that they were never going to bubblewrap me or my siblings.
+Early on, my parents made it very clear that they would never bubblewrap me or my siblings.
 In other words, while they cared deeply for us and constantly watched over us, they made sure I would be able to experience all the things that most kids do, even though I was born with spina bifida.
 Cuts, scrapes, sports, punishment, playing, friendship, heartache, and fun vacations are just a few of the things that come to mind when thinking about my childhood experiences.

 brandon and brother